Customizer Engraver CP-V3 product review – wood burning

 I mentioned before that Todd gave me some bits from his Dremel that fit the Customizer.
 Here’s a photo of the assorted bits he gave me.

-I’m holding an empty pen tip tube.
+I found that I could place them in an empty nib tube.
 This is one from a replaceable pen tip I ordered from Colwood.

-This plastic baggy contains the spare Allen grub screw.
+The tube was large enough to fix the hex key, and the plastic baggy containing the spare Allen grub screw.
 I keep it in the baggy so I don’t lose it.

 This keeps everything together.
 Makes it easy to find, store, and, in theory, not lose.